Algorithms for Unipolar and Generalized Split Graphs: Optimization Algorithms

-To find a maximum independent set in a generalized split graph $\mathcal{G}$, we use a clique split of $\mc{G}$ or $\OL{\mc{G}}$.
-If a clique split is not given as input, we use algorithm Unipolar\_Test to obtain a clique split of $\mathcal{G}$, if possible; otherwise, we find a clique split of $\OL{\mathcal{G}}$.
-In this case the time to find the clique split, which is O($nm'$) or O($n\OL{m}'$), can dominate the time to find a maximum independent set. \begin{description} \item[Case 1.]
-If $\mathcal{G}$ is unipolar, we find a maximum independent set in $\mathcal{G}$.
+To find a maximum independent set in a generalized split graph $G$, we use a unipolar partition of $G$ or $\OL{G}$.
+If a unipolar partition is not given as input, we use algorithm Unipolar\_Test to obtain a unipolar partition of $G$, if possible; otherwise, we find a unipolar partition of $\OL{G}$.
+In this case the time to find the unipolar partition, which is O($nm + nm_F$) or O($n\OL{m} + n\OL{m}_F$), can dominate the time to find a maximum independent set. \begin{description} \item[Case 1.]
+If $G$ is unipolar, we find a maximum independent set in $G$.
 This can be done in O($n + m$) time. \item[Case 2.]
-If $\OL{\mathcal{G}}$ is unipolar, we find a maximum clique in $\OL{\mathcal{G}}$.
-To do this, we solve $k$ bipartite matching problems in $\mc{G}$, and construct a maximum independent set for the subgraph $\mc{G}_{H \cup H_i}$ that has the smallest maximum matching.
+If $\OL{G}$ is unipolar, we find a maximum clique in $\OL{G}$.
+To do this, we solve $k$ bipartite matching problems in $G$, and construct a maximum independent set for the subgraph $G_{H \cup H_i}$ that has the smallest maximum matching.
 The worst-case time for this is O($n^{2.5}/\log n$). \end{description}

-Similarly, to find a maximum clique in a generalized split graph $\mathcal{G}$, we use a clique split of $\mc{G}$ or $\OL{\mc{G}}$.
-If a clique split is not given as input, we use algorithm Unipolar\_Test to obtain a clique split of $\OL{\mathcal{G}}$, if possible; otherwise, we find a clique split of $\mathcal{G}$.
-In this case the time to find the clique split, which is O($nm'$) or O($n\OL{m}'$), can dominate the time to find a maximum clique. \begin{description} \item[Case 1.]
-If $\OL{\mc{G}}$ is unipolar, we find a maximum independent set in $\OL{\mc{G}}$.
-For each vertex $v$ of $H$, we can mark the cliques $H_i$ in which $v$ has a neighbor in $\mc{G}$.
-A scan of length no more than the degree of $v$ plus 1 will determine if there is a clique $H_i$ in which $v$ has no neighbor in $\mc{G}$.
+Similarly, to find a maximum clique in a generalized split graph $G$, we use a unipolar partition of $G$ or $\OL{G}$.
+If a unipolar partition is not given as input, we use algorithm Unipolar\_Test to obtain a unipolar partition of $\OL{G}$, if possible; otherwise, we find a unipolar partition of $G$.
+In this case the time to find the unipolar partition, which is O($nm + nm_F$) or O($n\OL{m} + n\OL{m}_F$), can dominate the time to find a maximum clique. \begin{description} \item[Case 1.]
+If $\OL{G}$ is unipolar, we find a maximum independent set in $\OL{G}$.
+For each vertex $v$ of $H$, we can mark the cliques $H_i$ in which $v$ has a neighbor in $G$.
+A scan of length no more than the degree of $v$ plus 1 will determine if there is a clique $H_i$ in which $v$ has no neighbor in $G$.
 Thus, this can be done in O($n+m$) time. \item[Case 2.]
-If $\mc{G}$ is unipolar, we find a maximum clique in $\mc{G}$.
-Here, we must solve $k$ bipartite matching problems in $\OL{\mc{G}}$, and construct a maximum independent set for the subgraph $\OL{\mc{G}}_{H \cup H_i}$ that has the smallest maximum matching.
+If $G$ is unipolar, we find a maximum clique in $G$.
+Here, we must solve $k$ bipartite matching problems in $\OL{G}$, and construct a maximum independent set for the subgraph $\OL{G}_{H \cup H_i}$ that has the smallest maximum matching.
 The worst-case time for this is O($n^{2.5}/\log n$). \end{description}